Happy, Texas (film): Production

 With the exception of a few scenes, the film was shot entirely on location in Piru, California.
 One scene was filmed at Oil Can Harry's in Studio City, Los Angeles.

 Reception

 Release

 The film debuted at the 1999 Sundance Film Festival.
-Its premiere sparked a bidding war between various arthouse film studios including Fox Searchlight, Independent Pictures, which had an output deal with New Line Cinema at the time, and a joint bid by Paramount Classics and Summit Entertainment.
+Its premiere sparked a bidding war between various arthouse film studios including Fox Searchlight, Independent Pictures, which had an output deal with New Line Cinema at the time, a joint bid by Paramount Classics and Summit Entertainment, and Trimark Pictures.
 Miramax won the bid, but reports conflicted on exactly how much the company paid to acquire the film.
 While Miramax maintained they only paid $2.5 million, other reports said the number was closer to $10 million.

 Miramax gave the film a limited release in the United States on October 1, 1999.
 The film grossed $72,056 in its opening weekend and went on to gross nearly $2 million in the United States and Canada.